 Beyond Good’s chocolate is more than just a sweet treat — it’s sustainable chocolate on a mission.

-Founded in 2007, the food company Beyond Good is working to change the world one sustainable chocolate bar at a time.
+Founded in 2007, Beyond Good is working to change the world one sustainable chocolate bar at a time.
 The Brooklyn-based brand carries a variety of indulgent dark chocolate bars in flavors like Orange Zest, Toasted Coconut, Salted Caramel, and Toasted Hazelnut.

 How does it work?
 In a conventional chocolate industrial supply chain, millions of cocoa farmers — most of whom live in poverty — harvest the cocoa beans.
 Collectors transport the beans to exporters who pass them along to importers to be brought to America and other parts of the world.
 Chocolate is then produced in factories, packaged, and then shipped to stores and other establishments where chocolate is sold.

-Beyond Good’s supply chain is far more simple: farmers in Madagascar and Uganda, largely untapped cocoa regions, sell cocoa directly to the company.
+Beyond Good’s supply chain is far more simple: farmers in Madagascar and Uganda — both largely untapped cocoa regions — sell their cocoa directly to the company.
 Chocolate is produced at the company’s factory in Antananarivo, Madagascar, before it’s shipped to consumers.

 “Beyond Good is on a mission to change the way the world experiences chocolate from the cocoa farm to the customers,” Tim McCollum, the company’s founder and CEO, tells Ethos.